IKF PAST NEWS

 The other bout the IKF was watching closely was the David Serrano Vs Dan Rawlings (L) bout.
 Serrano was being watched close by the IKF because he is booked to fight for the IKF Junior Lightweight Pro Mexico National Title in only 2 weeks in Tijuana, Mexico.
 If he was knocked out, cut or the fight stopped before the scheduled 5 rounds he would have been forced to pull out of the title bout in Mexico leaving top ranked contender Jose Guardado without an opponent only 2 weeks from fight time.
 However, this wasn't the problem for Serrano.
 Rawlings was the problem as he beat Serrano in a 5 round decision.

-Another unlucky fighter we've seen a lot of in the past was former IKF Amateur U.S. Champion Heath Harris.
-Harris has struggled since turning pro and his struggle continued Saturday night as an unknown name to kickboxing, Pete "SECRET WEAPON" Spratt KOed Harris about :35 seconds into round 1.
 Our bet is Harris won't forget him though and from what we hear, Spratt is no unknown in the world of Mixed Martial Arts.
 Apparently he's one of the most well known rising young stars in MMA.
 He's trained by Saul Soliz and Yves Edwards.
 We also heard that Frank Shamrock wants him to join his team and will be promoting him in MMA while Sven Bean of Colorado will remain his manager in kickboxing.

 This event is not sanctioned by the IKF.
 Only a news story.